Search student accommodation

 Transport: Night buses are available on weekends

 Want to know more about safety from an international student’s perspective?
-Read our full guide on Is Leicester Safe for International Students? for practical tips, insights, and local advice to help you feel secure and confident while studying in the city.
+Read our full Leicester safety guide for practical tips, insights, and local advice to help you feel secure and confident while studying in the city.

 Food Scene and Cultural Life